 AASB 15 supersedes the revenue recognition guidance in AASB 118 Revenue, AASB 111 Construction Contracts and related interpretations.
 Although AASB 15 is principles-based, it is a significant change from the current revenue requirements and will involve more judgements and estimates.
+The core principle in AASB 15 is that an entity recognises revenue at an amount that reflects the consideration to which the entity expects to be entitled to receive in exchange for selling goods or services to customers.

 The Fund has undertaken an assessment of the impact of AASB 15.
-Based on the assessment completed to date, the Fund does not expect any material change to the timing or manner of recognition of its key revenues as interest revenue, dividend and distribution income and investment gains/(losses) are excluded from the scope of AASB 15.
+Based on the assessment completed to date, no material change to the timing or manner of recognition of the Fund's key revenues is expected as interest revenue, dividend and distribution income and investment gains/(losses) are excluded from the scope of AASB 15.

-There are no other pronouncements or accounting standards, not yet effective at this time, that are expected to have a material impact on the financial statements in future reporting periods.
+There are no other pronouncements or accounting standards, not yet effective at this time, that are expected to have a material impact to the financial statements in future reporting periods.